Menu

 Installation Considerations for Mountain Environments

-Mountain installations present unique challenges that require careful planning.
-Wind loads at elevation demand proper pole engineering and secure mounting systems.
-Our fixtures include reinforced mounting brackets designed for high-wind conditions common at ski elevations.
-Cable management systems protect wiring from ice damage and thermal cycling that occurs with temperature swings and freezing temperatures.
+Mountain installations require careful planning.
+Wind loads at elevation demand proper pole engineering and secure mounting.
+Fixtures include reinforced brackets for high-wind conditions.
+Cable management protects wiring from ice and temperature swings.

-We recommend installing fixtures with 10-15 degree downward tilt to prevent snow accumulation on the lens surface.
-This positioning also optimizes light distribution across slope terrain while reducing glare for skiers.
-Pole spacing typically ranges from 150-300 feet depending on fixture wattage, beam angle, and desired foot-candle levels.
+Install fixtures with at least a 15 degree downward tilt to prevent snow accumulation on the lens and optimize light distribution.
+Pole spacing typically ranges from 150-300 feet, depending on wattage, beam angle, and desired foot-candle levels (model dependent).

 Maintenance and Seasonal Considerations

-LED lights significantly reduce maintenance requirements compared to traditional lighting systems.
-However, mountain environments still require periodic attention to ensure optimal performance.
-We recommend semi-annual cleaning of lens surfaces to remove snow residue and dirt accumulation that can reduce light output.
+LED lights reduce maintenance compared to traditional systems, but mountain environments still require periodic attention.
+Clean lens surfaces semi-annually to remove snow residue and dirt that can reduce output.

-Fixture positioning should account for prevailing wind patterns that create snow drifts around poles.
-Strategic placement prevents snow buildup from blocking light distribution.
-Our IP65 weatherproof rating protects internal components, but external connections benefit from additional weatherproofing in extreme conditions.
+Fixture placement should consider wind patterns that create snow drifts.
+Strategic placement prevents snow buildup from blocking light.
+The IP65 weatherproof rating protects internal components, but external connections may need extra weatherproofing in extreme conditions.

 Safety and Performance Certifications